danithaca/s2c2/tests/README.md

 default |  Then print the setting :key default |  Then /^pause (?P<seconds>\d+) second(s?)$/
-default |  When I run the following Javascript: default | Given /^(?:|I )am on (?:|the )homepage$/ default |  When /^(?:|I )go to (?:|the )homepage$/ default | Given /^(?:|I )am on "(?P<page>[^"]+)"$/
+default |  When I run the following Javascript: default |  When I evaluate the following Javascript: default |  Then check Javascript result is true default |  Then the :element element is hidden default |  When I click the :element element default |  When I arbitrarily click the :element element default | Given /^I set browser window size to "([^"]*)" x "([^"]*)"$/ default | Given I set browser mobile default |  When I grab family helper data default | Given /^(?:|I )am on (?:|the )homepage$/ default |  When /^(?:|I )go to (?:|the )homepage$/ default | Given /^(?:|I )am on "(?P<page>[^"]+)"$/